 Posted by Belal Ashour on Friday, May 25, 2018

-On May 18, 2018, the Swedish government, together with Save the Children and the Palestinian Centre for Democracy and Conflict Resolution (PCDCR), sponsored a workshop at the Dar al Huda kindergarten titled “Training of Teachers on Positive Discipline in Everyday Teaching.”
+On May 18, 2018, the Swedish government, together with Save the Children and the Palestinian Centre for Democracy and Conflict Resolution (PCDCR) (see below), sponsored a workshop at the Dar al Huda kindergarten “Training of Teachers on Positive Discipline in Everyday Teaching.”

 Palestinian Centre for Democracy and Conflict Resolution (PCDCR)

-- From 2016-2019, PCDCR is listed as a partner on a NOK 50 million Norwegian People’s Aid project, funded by the Norwegian government.
+PCDCR is listed as a partner on a NOK 50 million Norwegian People’s Aid project (2016-2019) that is funded by the Norwegian government.

 Grants to Save the Children for Israel, the West Bank, and Gaza (amounts in $US)